Navigating the Costume Department Dynamics

 Research the story

-Find and understand the building blocks of the story.
+Understand the building blocks that make up the story.

 Research the associated topics wide and deep.
-Research should be focussed enough to not get lost in unnecessary references, but explorative enough to be inspiring and surprising.
+Research should be focussed to not get lost in unnecessary references.
+But at the same time explorative enough to be inspiring and surprising.

 Shopping and Manufacturing

-Depending on the production, costumes are bought, rented, traded or created.
+Depending on the production, costumes are bought, rented, sponsored or manufactured.

 Large production companies keep the wardrobe for tax deductibles, exhibitions or sometimes auctions.

-The sad reality is that after production, lots of costumes are simply being thrown away, or donated to thrift stores.
+The sad reality is that after production, lots of costumes are simply being thrown away.
+In other cases, Costume Designers keep the inventory and store it on their own accord.

 MGM wardrobe department, archival image.
 Costume Design for motion picures in america